 The Producer Price index for commodities, Import Price index for commodities and Price index for domestic supply are divided by industry and commodities.

-The Price index for domestic supply is divided by commodities following the Combined Nomenclature (CN) and The Harmonized Commodity Description and Coding System (HS).
-HS is the international tariff classification and developed by the World Customs Organization (WCO).
+Commodity based indices follow the Combined Nomenclature (CN) and The Harmonized Commodity Description and Coding System (HS).
+HS is the international customs classification and developed by the World Customs Organization (WCO)(EU Member States, like many other countries, have used HS as a classification for customs tariff and foreign trade statistics since 1988).

 HS is a 6-digit hierarchically structured commodity classification.
-CN is the EU classification of tariffs and foreign trade statistics.
-CN is a subdivision of HS.
-The prices collected for the producer- and import price index are collected according to this commodity classification.
+CN is the EU classification for customs tariffs and foreign trade statistics.
+CN is based on and related to HS.
+Data for the total Producer and Import Price Index for Commodities is collected according to this commodity-divided structure.

 3.3.
 Coverage - sector